lostpebble/pullstate/docs/redux-dev-tools.md

 sidebar_label: Redux Devtools
 ---

-Pullstate includes a simple way to plug into Redux's devtools, which are well established and developed.
+Pullstate includes a simple way to plug into Redux's devtools, which are already well established and extensive.

 Simply include the following somewhere after your Store definitions: